The Ultimate Guide To Selling Your Home

 Wouldn't you want privacy when you're cruising through someone's kitchen or living room?
 It's super awkward when the homeowners are present, watching your every move.

-Another common mistake is that home sellers often think they mights need to stick around in order to "sell" the prospective buyer on their home.
+Another common mistake for home tours is that home sellers often think they mights need to stick around in order to “sell” the prospective buyer on their home.
 This is the worst thing you can try to do.
-Buyers don't need your commentary on every feature of the house.
-Chances are, they've been to 4-5 other homes that same day.
+Buyers don’t need your commentary on every feature of the house.
+Chances are, they’ve been to 4-5 other homes that same day.
 They can easily judge how your home compares to other properties as a result.

-3. Do Declutter & Stage Your Home
+3. Declutter & Stage Your Home

 Appearance is critical.
 So are first impressions!